-OC Transpo's service design guidelines for peak period service is to provide service within a fiveminute (400m) walk of home, work, or school for 95% of urban residents.
+OC Transpo's service design guidelines for peak period service is to provide service within a five-minute (400m) walk of home, work, or school for 95% of urban residents.
 The main entrance is anticipated to be within 400m walking distance of all bus stops shown in Figure 4, which includes bus stops on Bank Street, Chamberlain Avenue, and Gladstone Avenue.
 These stops are served by OC Routes 6, 7, 14, 55, 114, and 405.

 A review of the Transportation Demand Management (TDM)-Supportive Development Design and Infrastructure Checklist has been conducted.
-A copy of the TDM checklist is included in Appendix H. All required TDM-supportive design and infrastructure measures in the TDM checklist are met.
+A copy of the TDM checklist is included in Appendix I. All required TDM-supportive design and infrastructure measures in the TDM checklist are met.
 In addition to the required measures, the proposed development also meets the following 'basic' or 'better' measures as defined in the TDM-Supportive Development Design and Infrastructure Checklist:

-- Locate building close to the street, and do not locate parking areas between the street and building entrances; - Locate building entrances in order to minimize walking distances to sidewalks and transit stops/stations; - Locate building doors and windows to ensure visibility of pedestrians from the building, for their security and comfort; - Provide up to three carshare parking spaces in an R3, R4, or R5 zone for specified residential uses.
+- Locate building close to the street, and do not locate parking areas between the street and building entrances; - Locate building entrances in order to minimize walking distances to sidewalks and transit stops/stations: - Locate building doors and windows to ensure visibility of pedestrians from the building, for their security and comfort; - Provide secure bicycle parking spaces equivalent to at least the number of units at multifamily residential developments; - Provide a permanent bike repair station, with commonly used tools and an air pump, adjacent to the main bicycle parking area (or secure bicycle parking area); - Provide up to three carshare parking spaces in an R3, R4, or R5 zone for specified residential uses.